Advanced: Performance Tips and Tuning#

 Handling too-small blocks#

-When different stages of your Dataset produce different-sized outputs, you may end up with very small blocks, which can hurt performance and even cause crashes from excessive metadata.
-Use ds.stats() to check that each stage’s output blocks are each at least 1 MB and ideally 100 MB.
+When different operators of your Dataset produce different-sized outputs, you may end up with very small blocks, which can hurt performance and even cause crashes from excessive metadata.
+Use ds.stats() to check that each operator’s output blocks are each at least 1 MB and ideally 100 MB.

 If your blocks are smaller than this, consider repartitioning into larger blocks.
 There are two ways to do this: